How to Make Your Elementor Website Accessible

 There are also features on Elementor that are not accessible to other users.
 Let’s take a closer look at Elementor’s features.

 It’s possible to change the font of individual page elements on any Elementor-designed site.
 You can pre-configure fonts and sizes in your theme’s settings to be used across the site.
+It is well known that fonts with certain level of legibility, including good height, width, and thickness are more accessible than others.

 Additionally, it’s possible that some design elements, such as smaller font sizes, need to be increased to make them easier to read.
 If a user wants fonts displayed larger than other individuals, the REM setting will allow fonts to scale proportionately.